-You can protect the tail by keeping it wrapped or in a tail sack, but the first time you forget to put it on, or if it falls off accidentally, the tail may be gone.
+You can protect the tail by keeping it wrapped or in a tail sack.
+But, the first time you forget to put it on, the tail may be gone if it falls off accidentally.

 Goats are cheap to feed and care for, great for weed control, and can be very entertaining to watch.